Cancer happens when cells divide and multiply much faster

 shouldn't eat raw seafood, undercooked meat, or eggs.

-are compromised, teens with cancer (especially those with neutropenia) can't fight
+systems are compromised, teens with cancer (especially those with neutropenia)

-off bacteria and other germs that enter the body.
-So a seasonal virus or cold can
+can't fight off bacteria and other germs that enter the body.
+So a seasonal virus

 Signs of infection include fever or chills, coughing or congestion, vomiting or